 This exhibit is open to everyone.
-Professionals as well as students are encouraged to enter.
-The only limitation is that entries must represent original works and be made by artists currently living in Michigan or Florida.
+The only limitation is that entries must represent original works and be made by artists currently living in either Ohio, Kentucky, or Indiana.

 Manifest's carefully assembled juries change from project to project, and have no collective predisposition towards any particular kind or style of art.
-The jury's directive is to seek and score accordingly the best quality work possible.
+Our exhibits are known for routinely featuring a wide spectrum of work by artists of diverse backgrounds.